 The electron doped NCCO system is a valuable model system for investigating the emergence of superconductivity, owing to the necessity of reductive annealing.
 It provides a way to directly compare superconducting and non-superconducting samples originating from the same crystal growth, thereby minimizing uncertainties associated with sample variability.

 By studying the effect of reductive annealing using inelastic neutron spectroscopy, we have investigated how annealing alters the magnetic excitation spectrum in NCCO.
-Although no clear magnetic resonance is observed in the superconducting sample, we do find a redistribution of spectral weight towards lower energies.
-This shift reflects the closing of the spin gap upon annealing and coincides with the emergence of superconductivity.
-We interpret this behaviour as annealing removing defects from the system, thereby allowing longer-wavelength spin fluctuations to develop.
+Although no clear resonance peak is observed in the superconducting sample, we do find a redistribution of spectral weight.
+This shift reflects the closing of the spin pseudogap upon annealing and coincides with the emergence of superconductivity.
+We interpret this behavior as annealing removing defects from the system, thereby allowing longer-wavelength spin fluctuations to develop.
 These enhanced low-energy fluctuations lend support to the spin-fluctuation-mediated pairing mechanism proposed by Scalapino,\cite{scalapino_common_2012} and we believe that the connection between superconductivity and magnetic correlations merits further theoretical and experimental investigation.